Alirezakomasi/Alirezakomasi/README.md

 - 👋 Hi, I’m @Alirezakomasi
-- 👀 I’m interested in making somthing helpefull for peopel
+- 👀 I’m interested in making somthing helpefull for people
 - 🌱 I’m currently learning frontend development
 - 📫 you can riche me every where by searching my name!